dalbay/Express_Tutorial/README.md

   });
 });
 ```
-Run the server and make a request in Postman with a value of 5 ```127.0.0.1:3000/api/v1/tours/5```, and see the OUTPUT in console for the params:
+Run the server and make a request in Postman with a value of 5 ```127.0.0.1:3000/api/v1/tours/5```; This will respond with the tour of id 5.
 ![Params image](images/expressParams.png)